minvws/nl-covid19-notification-app-website/en/privacy.md

 This privacy statement is subject to amendment.
 In that case, we will publish the amended privacy statement on our website, after it will have immediate effect.

-Most recent update: 14 december 2020
+Most recent update: 15 march 2021